Oral Biology Test

 1st branchial arch

-One of the following is a component of tooth germ:
+All of the following is a part of the tooth germ except:

 Concerning cleft lips and cleft palates: